Go to content

 3.2 -

-3.4.1 When you travel around the port area – Video surveillance and access cards
+3.4.1 When you travel around the port area – Video surveillance, access cards and number plates.

 The grounds for the processing above is Article 6(1), point c) or d) GDPR